-It might sounds like user stories are being proposed here as some kind of magic bullet for any and all project woes.
+It might sound as if user stories are being proposed here as some kind of magic bullet for any and all project woes.
 They’re not.
-User stories are a tool, and like any other tool, if they’re badly used or ill supported they won’t bring you the benefits you were seeking.
-Equally, when well used they not only underpin a very effective development process but can also be used to communicate project progress and decision points to people outside the development team (aka stakeholders).
+User stories are a tool.
+Like any other tool, if they’re badly used or ill-supported they won’t bring you the benefits you were seeking.
+Equally, when well used they not only underpin a very effective development process but can also be used to communicate project progress and decision points to people outside the development team (a.k.a. stakeholders).

 What’s a stakeholder?

 As noted in the post about the development process, in an Agile project there are three roles: Product Owner, Scrum Master and team member.
 Only people doing actual work are in the team.
 Only people who are in the team go to stand-ups, retrospectives and planning sessions.
 It might sound blunt, but that’s the way it works best.

 I usually define “stakeholder” as a person outside the team who has a direct interest in the project’s outcome.
 (This is another good definition.)
 They might be paying for the project, they might be ‘sponsoring’ the project within an organisation, they might be the people who work with the end customers.
 They are the people who the Product Owner needs to take direction from and report back to.

 The relationship between the Product Owner and project stakeholders can be a delicate dance.
 Ideally, the Product Owner will be someone who the stakeholders really trust.
 The Product Owner is constantly making decisions for the project, and needs to have the confidence to make these without referring back to the stakeholders in each instance.
 Equally, the Product Owner needs to keep stakeholders advised of progress, and get sign off on any necessary decisions.

 I’ve been the partner in these dances before, and I’ve learned it’s something you get better at the more you practice.
 Here are a few things that I’ve found work well.